 Westwood works with employers and industry experts to ensure programs that are up to date,giving students the education and the tools to jumpstart their careers.
 Westwood College offers students a realistic, hands-on education in targeted fields.
 When developing curriculum for new programs, Westwood gathers information from employers, subject matter experts and professional organizations to identify the skills and training our students and graduates need to be successful.
 Our curriculum is frequently reviewed and updated to retain its vitality and to meet the needs of a changing workplace.
 The degree programs that we offer are designed with this information in mind.

 How does Westwood help prepare students for the workforce?

 Our career-focused curriculum goes beyond textbooks and theories, giving students real-world preparation to earn their degrees and succeed in today's competitive career environment.
-Our faculty of working professionals brings industry trends and practices to life in the classroom.Small class sizes mean that students get the hands-on experience and one-on-one attention critical to their success.
+Our faculty of professionals with related experience brings industry trends and practices to life in the classroom.Small class sizes mean that students get the hands-on experience and one-on-one attention critical to their success.
 This practical, experience-based approach to education ensures that, by graduation, our students will be prepared for real success in the real world.